-Vera’s Chief Medical Officer Kevin Wang says this growth will continue because COVID-19 has forced medical providers to become more patient-centric, not just in the care they deliver but in how they deliver it.
+Vera Whole Health’s Chief Medical Officer, Kevin Wang, M.D., says this growth will continue because COVID-19 has forced medical providers to become more patient-centric, not just in the care they deliver but in how they deliver it.
 This makes the convenience of virtual care an undeniable benefit because it significantly reduces the barriers to patient access.

 Healthcare organizations now have a pressing question to answer: “How can we ensure virtual care doesn’t just improve convenience but also health outcomes?”

 Before we dive into this, let’s quickly get on the same page about terms.

 “Virtual healthcare refers to the ‘virtual visits’ that take place between patients and clinicians via communications technology … A virtual visit can be a videoconference between a doctor and a patient at home.
 It could mean that a patient can interact with an off site medical specialist via a high-definition conference hookup at his or her local clinic, instead of traveling to another city.”

 Virtual healthcare can provide greater flexibility and access for patients.
 As technology grows more sophisticated, a broader range of conditions are becoming eligible for treatment via this form of care.